tamilselvanarjun/auto-ed/docs/_build/html/_sources/mod4.rst.txt

 * Overload operations as appropriate.
 Note that Python's __add__(self, other) and __mul__(self, other) methods are meant to be defined for objects of the same type, so your implementation should not assume that other is a real number but be robust enough to handle the case where it is.
 * Handle exceptions appropriately.
-You may want to use duck-typing, where ratehr than checking if an argument to a special method is an instance of the object, you instead use a try-except blcok and catch an AttributeError.
+You may want to use duck-typing, where rather than checking if an argument to a special method is an instance of the object, you instead use a try-except block and catch an AttributeError.
 * Make your implementation robust encough to handle functions written as ``f = alpha*x+beta, f=x*alpha+beta, f=beta+alpha*x, f=beta+x*alpha``.